-Clo thin g
+Clothi ng

 Lightweight clothing for hot weather, such as athletic shorts and t-shirts

 Pants and shorts that you do not mind getting dirty

-One outfit that can and should be reused for activities that will cause you to get extremely dirty/muddy
+One outfit that can and should be reused for activities that will cause you to get extremely

-Any shorts should be finger-tip length; please be modest and set a good example
+dirty/muddy

+Shorts (at least fingertip length or longer)

 T-shirts - No tank tops

 Worship clothes can be casual.

 Comfortable shoes (an extra pair of tennis shoes that can be possibly thrown away at the end of the trip)

 Flip flops for use in the showers

 Bathing suit (use discretion)

-Hat or camp
+Hat

 Raincoat/Poncho

-Toil etri es
+Girls: it's a good idea to bring a couple of long skirts

+Toiletr ies

-Basic Personal toiletries - toothbrush, toothpaste, soap, shampoo, feminine items, etc. nsect repellent
+□E Basic Personal toiletries - toothbrush, toothpaste, soap, shampoo, feminine items, etc.

-Gunscreen
+nsect repellent

+Sunscreen

 Disinfectant hand gel

 Dramamine/Gas X/Antacids/Imodium/Tylenol (as needed)

-Baby Wipes/Kleenex
+□E Baby Wipes/Kleenex

 Chapstick with Sunscreen

 Aloe vera - for sunburn relief

-Oth er
+Oth an

+Other

-Photo i.d. (place in your carry-on bag and have a copy in your checked bag) Bedding, pillow (sleeping bag or sheets for bunk beds) Towels
+Passport (place in your carry-on bag and have a copy in your checked bag)

+inens (if needed; Servant Life will let you know as trip gets closer) Towels

-ШE Bible, Journal and Pens
+Bible, Journal and Pens Camera

-Camera, Batteries and Film (hard to find and expensive in other countries)

 Flashlight

-۵V Vork gloves
+Vork gloves

-Sunglasses

-Binoculars
+· ·

-Snacks
+Sunglasses Snacks

-۵V Vater bottle
+onacks Vater bottle

-Alarm Clock

-□F Phone card - internet is not readily available, so don't depend on it as a source of

-mmunication

-Small desk/clip-on fan
+v valei Dollie